 Communications Links with the CHF

-The CHF shall be capable of establishing and maintaining Communications Links via the HAN interface with a minimum of four ESME, one GSME, one GPF, six Type 1 Devices (including a minimum of two PPMIDs) and
+The CHF shall be capable of establishing and maintaining Communications Links via the HAN interface with a minimum of:

+any combination of four ESME and SAPC;

+one GSME;

+one GPF;

+six Type 1 Devices (including a minimum of two PPMIDs); and

 four Type 2 Devices.

 Of those Communications Links, the CHF shall not be capable of supporting more than one GSME or more than five HCALCS.
 The CHF shall not be capable of supporting Communications with more than four other Devices (not including GSME and HCALCS) operating within Sub GHz Bands.

 The CHF shall be capable of establishing a Communications Link via the HAN Interface with a Device for a minimum of one hour following receipt of that Device’s Security Credentials (as set out in Section 4.5.1.2).